 How to get the other party served?

 If you prefer, someone you know can serve the restraining order documents to the respondent.
-The server must be over 18 and not be one of the parties protected by this order.
-Once service is complete, the person who served the papers must complete a Proof of Personal Service (CH-200) and return it to you for filing with the court.
+The server must be over 18 and not be one of the parties protected by the restraining order.
+Once service is complete, the person who served the papers must complete a Proof of Personal Service (CH-200).

 What if I can't get the restraining order served in time for the hearing or I need a continuance?

 You can ask the court to "continue" the hearing on your Civil Harassment Restraining Order to another date.
 To request a new hearing date, you will need to file a Request to Continue Court Hearing and to Reissue Temporary Restraining Order (CH-115) and a Notice of Hearing Date and Order on Reissuance (CH-116).
 The forms must be completed and filed along with a copy of your Temporary Restraining Order (CH-110) by 1:30 p.m. on the last court day before your scheduled hearing date.
 You may also orally request a continuance in court during your hearing.